nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Quick Start
 Let's get you _rizzed_ up in the fastest way possible!

-1. Ensure you have Java `11` or above installed in you computer.
+1. Ensure you have [Java](https://www.oracle.com/sg/java/technologies/downloads/) `11` or above installed in you computer.
-2. Download the latest `recipebook.jar` [here](https://github.com/AY2223S2-CS2103T-T13-2/tp/releases)
+2. Download the latest `rizzipe.jar` [here](https://github.com/AY2223S2-CS2103T-T13-2/tp/releases)
 3. Copy the file to the folder you want to use as the _home folder_ for ***RIZZ***ipe.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar recipebook.jar` command to run the application.
+4. Open a [command terminal](#Glossary), [`cd`](#Glossary) into the folder you put the jar file in, and input the `java -jar rizzipe.jar` command to run the application.
 5. A GUI similar to the below should appear in a few seconds.
-Note that our experienced _Rizzers_ have crafted some sample recipes for you already.
+Note that our experienced chefs have crafted some sample recipes for you already.
 ![UI QuickStart](images/UiQuickStart.png)
 6. Navigate through the main window easily using just your keyboard!
 Toggle between recipes simply by using `up` and `down` arrow keys!
-7. Type commands within the command line interface (CLI) and press enter to execute it.
+7. Type commands within the [command line interface (CLI)](#Glossary) and press enter to execute it.
 For a list of executable commands, refer to the [Features](#features) Section.
 8. Some of the previously mentioned executable commands may have keyboard shortcuts to make your life easier!
 Refer to each command within the [Features](#features) Section, or take a look at the [Keyboard Shortcuts summary](#keyboard-shortcuts-summary) to learn more about how to use them!